 Perhaps the capital’s biggest oxymoron, East London is a place where traditional meets contemporary and all walks of life collide.
 And there lies its draw, as many of its millions of occupants will attest to.
 Read on to discover developments that are the best places to live in East London.
 In addition, read reviews from residents who own or rent in East London.

 East London regeneration

-On the one hand, this is a portion of the capital that’s seen much in the way of renovation and innovation.
+On the one hand, this portion of the capital has seen lots of renovation and innovation.
 In the past decade, East London has been heavily invested in – from Stratford’s Queen Elizabeth Olympic Park and its neighbouring new-build residential developments, to Hackney’s cutting-edge arts and music scene.
 And the highly anticipated arrival of Crossrail will revolutionise the area further.

-On the other hand, East London is seeped in history, and characterised by its 19th-century docks, Victorian townhouses and tales of Jack the Ripper.
+On the other hand, East London seeps history; characterised by its 19th-century docks, Victorian townhouses and tales of Jack the Ripper.
 Whitechapel walking tours that chart the stories of yesteryear and take in age-old pubs come highly recommended.

 Tower Hamlets’ creative hubs

 The Tower Hamlets borough is home to sought-after neighbourhoods like Shoreditch, Hoxton and Bethnal Green.
 Where traditional boozers and pie and mash shops share space with exhibitions and galleries.
 These districts are a favourite for creative professionals; who frequent the artisan coffee shops by day and the live music venues by night.
 To the north of these so-called ‘hipster hotspots’ you’ll find Mile End.
 Which offers the same East End spirit with a side-order of canalside walks and a family-friendly park.